 - Ice lenses (Read how ice lenses crack basement walls)

 - slope creep (Discover how slope creep damages homes & concrete)

-- Weak concrete.
-If concrete does not have enough cement in it or too much water was added when mixing or placing it, then it will be weaker; spalling occurs more easily.
+- Weak concrete: If the concrete does not have enough cement in it or too much water was added when mixing or placing it, then it will be weaker, therefor spalling occurs more easily.

-- Other reason – workers stepping on or hitting rebar during the pouring of the concrete, earth settlement from the weight of the concrete on soil that was not well compacted; all of which can lead to cracking that allows moisture to penetrate to the rebar which can eventually lead to spalling.
+- Other reasons: Workers stepping on or hitting rebar during the pouring of the concrete, earth settlement from the weight of the concrete on soil that was not well compacted; all of which can lead to cracking that allows moisture to penetrate to the rebar which can eventually lead to spalling.

 Spalling of foundation walls